Vice Chancellor’s welcome

 Profile of the Vice-Chancellor

-In June 2015, Professor Terry was made an Officer in the General Division (AO) for distinguished service to education in the tertiary sector.
+In 2015 Professor Terry was made an Officer in the General Division of the Order of Australia for distinguished service to education in the tertiary sector.